Peruvian Hairless Dog (Large)

 Do they require special skin care?

-Yes, their skin is exposed and requires protection from intense sunlight and regular moisturizing to prevent dryness.
+Yes, their exposed skin needs protection from sunburn and regular moisturizing to prevent dryness.

 Are they good with children?

-They are generally affectionate with their own family, but their primitive nature means they should always be supervised around young children.
+They are generally affectionate with their family, but their reserved nature means they should be socialized early.

 View Official FCI Standard